lorentzo/ProceduralModelingLectures/README.md

 Topics:
 * Procedural animation/motion using particles and volumes
-* Particles and animated vector fields using noise
+* Particles and animated vector (force or velocity) fields using noise
 * Guiding particles via vector fields and volumes
 * Instancing on particles and trails/lines
 * Geometry from particles and volume displacement
 * Attribute transfer and animated geo attributes
-* Procedural abstract growth and organic modeling
+* Procedural abstract and organic modeling
 * Morphing: transformations and generation of geometry
-* Iterative systems
+* Iterative systems and chaos
+* Boids

 Example of growth 1.1             |  Example of growth 1.2
 :-------------------------:|:-------------------------: